juicedata/juicefs/docs/en/cache_management.md

 ## Data Consistency

-JuiceFS provides a "close-to-open" consistency guarantee, which means that when two or more clients read and write the same file at the same time, the changes made by client A may not be immediately visible to client B. However, once the file is written to and closed by client A, it is guaranteed to be accessible to any client that reopens it later, regardless of whether it is on the same node.
-However, once the file is written to and closed by client A, it can be re-opened by any client afterwards to ensure that the latest written data is accessible, regardless of whether it is on the same node.
+JuiceFS provides a "close-to-open" consistency guarantee, which means that when two or more clients read and write the same file at the same time, the changes made by client A may not be immediately visible to client B. However, once the file is closed by client A, any client re-opened it afterwards is guaranteed to see the latest data, no matter it is on the same node with A or not.

-"close-to-open" is the minimum consistency guarantee provided by JuiceFS, and in some cases it may not be necessary to reopen the file to access the latest written data.
+"Close-to-open" is the minimum consistency guarantee provided by JuiceFS, and in some cases it may not be necessary to reopen the file to access the latest written data.
 For example, multiple applications using the same JuiceFS client to access the same file (where file changes are immediately visible), or to view the latest data on different nodes with the `tail -f` command.

 ## Metadata Cache